sloppylopez/elephantseed/templates/README.md

 * Execute 'install_global_dependencies' in your resulting root folder

+## During installation:

+* If Slush installer asks you to overwrite files due to conflicts press 'a' (Overwrite All)

 ## Npm commands

 Disable dependencies cache, unbundle and unminify js files , scss2css: